IBM-Bluemix-Docs/containers/cs_ingress.md

           <td>Replace <em>&lt;myservicepath1&gt;</em> with a slash or the unique path that your app is listening on so that network traffic can be forwarded to the app.

           </br>
-          For every Kubernetes service, you can define an individual path that is appended to the IBM-provided domain to create a unique path to your app, for example <code>ingress_domain/myservicepath1</code>.
+          For every service, you can define an individual path that is appended to your custom domain to create a unique path to your app.
 When you enter this route into a web browser, network traffic is routed to the ALB.
 The ALB looks up the associated service, and sends network traffic to the service and to the pods where the app is running by using the same path.
-The app must be set up to listen on this path in order to receive incoming network traffic.
+The app must be set up to listen on this path to receive incoming network traffic.

           </br>
           Many apps do not listen on a specific path, but use the root path and a specific port.
 In this case, define the root path as <code>/</code> and do not specify an individual path for your app.